Downloadable PDF Version here: How to Value a Startup Business (PDF)

 This first approach estimates valuation by converting projected earnings to a current value.
 Projections are based on a capitalization rate (an expected rate of return), a discount rate (converting future income and expenses to a single current amount), or a multiplier.
 No matter the method of conversion, the goal is to determine a fair value measurement of market expectations to reflect the current value of the company.
 Meticulous estimating of the proper level of earnings to combine with the conversion factor – after-tax, pretax, discretionary, or cash flow – is key to coming up with a reasonable value.

 The market approach

 The market approach is just that – it uses prices and other relevant information generated by identical or comparable market transactions.
 Simply put, it sets the value based on what other comparable businesses have been sold for in the startup’s geographic area.
 While this approach seems straightforward, implementing it can prove difficult if similar business transactions don’t yet exist.

 Maximizing intangible assets

 In either method for valuation, intangibles will be the underlying assets that truly boost a company’s net worth.
 For a private startup that has not yet seen major income growth, intangibles rank with even more importance.
 Therefore, time prior to the sale should be spent cultivating those intangibles.
-The International Business Brokers Association recommends focusing development efforts on the following intangible assets when looking to increase the value of a startup5:

 Develop key employees